Photo courtesy of U.S. Fish and Wildlife Service.

 Most people have very mild or no symptoms, but it all depends on how many worm eggs someone is exposed to.
 The worms of concern are Toxocara canis and Toxocara cati.
 These species of roundworms employ a full-body migration through their host as part of their development, and symptoms in the human host result from this migration.

 Three syndromes are described.

-Variable symptoms occur as the worm larvae make their way through the human body: fever, abdominal discomfort, swollen lymph nodes, cough, headache, sleep disturbances.
+Variable symptoms occur as the worm larvae make their way through the human body: fever, abdominal discomfort, swollen lymph nodes, cough, headache, and sleep disturbances.
 This is the mildest of the three syndromes.

 Visceral Larva Migrans

 This syndrome is basically a more intense version of the above and happens when large numbers of larvae are migrating (same symptoms but more severe since more larvae are involved).
-After larvae are finished with their migration or have gotten lost in the process symptoms usually subside in a few weeks, but human death has occurred from visceral larva migrans in severe cases.
-Most visceral larva migrans patients are young children (age 1 to 4) as they are ones who are at highest risk from oral exposure to contaminated soil.
+After larvae are finished with their migration or have gotten lost in the process, symptoms usually subside in a few weeks, but human death has occurred from visceral larva migrans in severe cases.
+Most visceral larva migrans patients are young children (age 1 to 4) as they are the ones who are at the highest risk from oral exposure to contaminated soil.